LeqaaBedair0/Website/README.md

 Learn about Latto Café’s history, values, and location.

 Use the Contact Form to reach out to the café for inquiries.

+Contributing
+Contributions are always welcome!
+If you'd like to contribute to the Latto Café website, feel free to fork the repository and submit a pull request.

+Steps to Contribute:
+Fork the repository.

+Create a new branch (git checkout -b feature-branch).

+Make your changes and commit them (git commit -m 'Add feature').

+Push to your branch (git push origin feature-branch).

+Open a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgements
+Font Awesome: For providing the icons used throughout the website.

+Google Fonts: For providing the elegant fonts used in the design.

+OpenStreetMap: For the map on the Contact Page.